fwessels/minio-benchmarking/blog.md

 Based on the data that we gathered, we were able to produce another interesting comparison chart.
 It shows the (aggregated) reed solomon erasure coding performance (8 data and 8 parity with 25 MB shards) as a function of the number of cores for Skylake (and Cascade lake; more on that below) versus Graviton2, ranging all the way from a single core through to 64 cores.

 This confirms in more detail the results that we observed above.
-Up to about 20 cores or so the Intel Skylake CPU beats the Graviton2, but thereafter the (aggregate) performane remains roughly flat (or even degrades somewhat).
+Up to about 20 cores or so the Intel Skylake CPU beats the Graviton2, but thereafter the (aggregate) performance remains roughly flat (or even degrades somewhat).

 Graviton2 on the other hand has complete linear performance scalability until around 30+ cores after which the performance increase starts to taper off.